jacobadenbaum/TexTables.jl/docs/src/basic_usage.md

            |  SepalWidth | 2.800 | 3.000 | 3.175
 ```
 Now, when we horizontally concatenate `c1` and `c2`, they will
-automatically maintiain the block-ordering in the rows:
+automatically maintain the block-ordering in the rows:
 ```julia
 julia> final_table = join_table("Regular Summarize"=>c1, "My Detail"=>c2)
            |             |            Regular Summarize            |       My Detail